pcoet/golang-patterns/docs/tutorials/testing.md

 2. Copy the code above and paste it into **calculate.go**.
 3. Save the file.

-`Calculate` is a simple calculator function that performs binary arithmetic operations.
-It takes an input string, splits the string on white space, validates the substrings, performs the appropriate operation, and returns the result.
+`Calculate` performs an arithmetic operation (addition, subtraction, multiplication, or division) on two numbers.
+It takes an input string, splits the string on white space, validates the substrings, performs the specified operation, and returns the result.
 The terms and symbol in the input must be separated by white space.
 For example, "2 + 2" is valid input, but "2+2" is not.
-If you were building a production calculator application that accepted arbitrary input strings, you would probably want to handle cases like "2+2" or "10/5", because users are likely to enter such input.
-But for the sake of simplicity, the example function doesn't do that kind of string parsing.
+If you were building a production calculator application that accepted arbitrary input strings, you would probably want to handle inputs like "2 + 2*3" or "10/5", because users are likely to enter them.
+But for the sake of simplicity, the example function doesn't parse such strings.

 Notice that `Calculate` returns a float and an error.
 If the function finishes successfully, it returns the result of the arithmetic operation as a float and `nil` for the error.
 If the function doesn't finish successfully, it returns the zero value for the float, which is 0, and an error.
 This means that you always have to check for an error before using the result.
 Otherwise you can't tell the difference between an expected 0 (from "2 - 2", for example) and a zero value returned from an error.

-## A single test
+## Create a simple test

 First you'll write a simple test to verify a single output of the function.
 The test will verify that `Calculate` can do addition.
 Here's the test function: